Law students interested in our Summer Associate Programs, please visit our Law Students Career page.

 A Festive Way of Life

 Birmingham is home to numerous festivals featuring regional heritage, music and entertainment.
 Filmmakers from the world come to Birmingham for the Sidewalk Moving Picture Festival to have their films judged with screenings at the Alabama Theatre.
-The Taste of 4th Avenue Jazz Festival runs concurrent with the Sidewalk Moving Picture Festival.
+The Taste of 4th Avenue Jazz Festival runs concurrently with the Sidewalk Moving Picture Festival.
 The Southern Heritage Festival salutes music, arts, and entertainment, and the Schaeffer Eye Center Crawfish Boil is held annually to benefit local charities with all-star talent.

 Birmingham is also home to the University of Alabama at Birmingham, Samford University and Birmingham-Southern College.